katcipis/sophia/notes/books/thinking-fast-slow.md

 One of the first models presented on the book and the one more largely utilized is the two systems model.
-Basically it splits our cognition/brain into two systems, they are named 1 and 2, for simplicity.
+Basically it splits our cognition/brain into two systems, they are named 1 and 2, for simplicity (sometimes people refer to it as left/right brain, or irrational/rational, but reality is more complex than that, so the author just goes with 1/2).

 System 1 is:

 * Fast
 * Parallel
 * Intuitive (pattern recognitiion)
-* Creative (relative to associativity)
+* Associative
-* Story telling oriented
+* Creative (built on associativity)
 * Seeks Causality / Coherence
-* Associative
+* Story telling oriented

 System 2 is: